A Paved Scenic Drive on Redington Rd

 San Manuel makes a nice restaurant lunch stop on this primitive road excursion.
 Going east on Tanque Verde Road in Tucson it becomes Redington Road as #371 that takes you northeast to Redington then on to San Manuel where it becomes Veterans Memorial Blvd.
 Pavement begins in Pinal county at the county line onward to San Manuel.
 Veterans Memorial Blvd then continues NW five miles to Highway 77 that toward Tucson becomes Oracle Rd. | Southern Arizona Guide Article | Friends of Redington Pass | Hunting Info

 From Mount Lemmon the road is Forest Road 38 to the forest boundary then is called Mount Lemmon Road onto Oracle.
-A five mile segment of FR 38 at the top is very rocky and signage states “high clearance 4X4 required”.
+A five mile segment of FR 38 at the top might still state: “high clearance 4X4 required”.
 Parts of the road might be closed when there are winter storms.
 Places on Mount Lemmon Road such as Arizona Zipline Adventures are easily accessed from Oracle, AZ.

 Getting there from San Manuel: Go NW about 8/10 of a mile (from gas station) on Veterans Memorial Blvd and make a left on Webb Road and go 6 miles.
 At the T turn left onto Mount Lemmon Road.

 Road To Benson

 The route between Benson and San Manuel is paved on both ends but in-between is about 27 miles of unpaved road that can be rough but passable by most vehicles.